groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/form-field-annotations/add-checkbox-annotations-pdf-groupdocs-java/_index.md

 }
 ```

-### Checkbox Appears in Wrong Position
+### Checkbox Appears in the Wrong Position
-**Problem**: Coordinate system confusion (PDF coordinates start from bottom-left, not top-left).
+**Problem:** PDF coordinate system starts at the bottom‑left.
-**Solution**: If your checkbox appears in an unexpected location, adjust the Y coordinate.
-For a 600-pixel high page, position 100 from the top would be Y coordinate 500.
+**Solution:** Adjust the Y coordinate.
+For a 600‑pixel‑high page, a visual “100 from top” becomes `Y = 500`.

 ### Memory Issues with Large PDFs
-**Problem**: OutOfMemoryError when processing large PDF files.
+**Problem:** `OutOfMemoryError`.
-**Solution**: Increase JVM heap size or process documents in smaller batches:
+**Solution:** Increase JVM heap or process documents in batches:

 ```bash
 java -Xmx2048m YourApplication
 ```

 ### License Validation Errors
-**Problem**: "License not found" or "Invalid license" exceptions.
+**Problem:** “License not found” or “Invalid license”.
-**Solution**: Ensure your license file is in the classpath root, or set the license path explicitly:
+**Solution:** Place the license file in the classpath root or set the path explicitly:

 ```java
 License license = new License();
 license.setLicense("path/to/GroupDocs.Annotation.Java.lic");
 ```

 ### Checkbox Not Responding to Clicks
-**Problem**: Checkbox appears but isn't interactive.
+**Problem:** Checkbox looks static.
-**Solution**: Verify you're using `CheckBoxComponent` and not a regular annotation.
-Form field components handle interactivity automatically.
+**Solution:** Ensure you’re using `CheckBoxComponent` (a form field) rather than a generic annotation.

 ## Performance Optimization Tips

-When you're working with PDF checkboxes in production, these optimizations make a significant difference:
+When you move to production, these tweaks keep things snappy:

 ### Memory Management Best Practices
-- **Always use try-with-resources** for `Annotator` instances to prevent memory leaks
+- Always use **try‑with‑resources** for `Annotator`.
-- **Process documents in batches** rather than loading everything into memory simultaneously
+- Process documents in batches instead of loading many at once.
-- **Set appropriate JVM heap sizes** based on your typical document sizes
+- Tune JVM heap size based on typical document dimensions.

 ### Batch Processing Strategy
-For multiple documents, this approach is much more efficient:
+For multiple PDFs, loop with a fresh `Annotator` each iteration:

 ```java
 public void processPDFBatch(List<String> pdfPaths) {
     for (String path : pdfPaths) {